Steps to Becoming an Addiction Counselor in North Dakota

 Once you have taken your licensure exam, you’re not done with learning.
 North Dakota, as well as every other state in the U.S., requires its professional counselors to take part in educational opportunities.
 From seminars to training conferences, you need to apply to take continuing education courses.
 Keep track of your continuing education hours, because you’ll need to document each class or seminar you took part in.
 Every two years, you’ll have to submit your continuing education hours so you can renew your license to practice.

 In July of 2016, North Dakota altered its licensure levels.
 Before this date, the state had only one substance abuse counselor level—licensed addiction counselor.

-The licensing board (North Dakota Board of Addiction Counselor Examiners, or NDBACE) decided that, if its addiction counselors were categorized in tiered levels, then out-of-state counselors would find it much easier to obtain their needed licensing so they could begin to work right away.
+The licensing board (North Dakota Board of Addiction Counseling Examiners, or NDBACE) decided that, if its addiction counselors were categorized in tiered levels, then out-of-state counselors would find it much easier to obtain their needed licensing so they could begin to work right away.